-6.28 At Arden Grove Infant and Nursery School all staff are aware that technology is a significant component in many safeguarding and wellbeing issues.
+6.28 At Wells-next-the-Sea Primary and Nursery School, all staff are aware that technology is a significant component in many safeguarding and wellbeing issues.
 Children are at risk of abuse online as well as face to face.
 We understand that in many cases abuse will take place concurrently via online channels and in daily life.
 We know that children can also abuse other children online, this can take the form of abusive, harassing, and misogynistic messages, the non-consensual sharing of indecent images, especially around chat groups, and the sharing of abusive images and pornography.